Evaristo Porras Ardila: Arrests

-He was detained for the first time in 1978, but was able to escape by feigning illness.
-On the day of his breakout, he, helped by his lawyer and partner Vladimiro Montesinos, escaped out of the prison Daniel Carrión at the Peruvian port of El Callao, saying he had appendicitis.
+He was detained for the first time in 1978 but was able to escape by feigning illness.
+On the day of his breakout, he was helped by his lawyer and partner Vladimiro Montesinos and escaped out of the prison Daniel Carrión at the Peruvian port city of El Callao by saying he had appendicitis.

-After his breakout in Perú, he sought refuge there and just would go out to direct his business in either Medellín or San Andrés, cities where he had properties.
-In Medellín, he again would be captured for the second time in May 1984, in one of the operations deployed by the Colombian Police after the death of Lara Bonilla.
-But he was freed because he could only be indicted for illegal possession of firearms.
+After his breakout in Perú, he sought refuge and would go out to direct his business in either Medellín or San Andrés, cities where he had properties.
+In Medellín, he again would be captured for the second time in May 1984 in one of the operations deployed by the Colombian Police after the death of Lara Bonilla.
+He was freed because he could only be indicted for illegal possession of firearms.

-In January 1987, at the Hotel Bahía Marina located in San Andrés, he was again captured, for the third time, in one of the raids deployed by the Colombian police after the death of Guillermo Cano, but a militar judge released him shortly afterwards.
-He came back to Leticia and, two years later, he would be again captured in Ecuador and deported to Colombia.
+In January 1987 at the Hotel Bahía Marina located in San Andrés, he was captured for the third time in one of the raids deployed by the Colombian police after the death of Guillermo Cano, but a military judge released him shortly afterwards.
+He came back to Leticia and two years later he would be again captured in Ecuador and deported to Colombia.
 Upon arriving at Bogotá, he had vestiges of having undergone a plastic surgery and had contact lens to change the color of his eyes.
-But he was again able to get free shortly afterwards.
+He was again released shortly afterwards.

 On December 15, 1995, he was captured for the fifth and last time, displaying early symptoms of Parkinson's disease, lame, and without bodyguards.
-This capture would mean the definitive demise of one of the most infamous Colombian drug lords's empire; he was not only known for his eccentric properties, notably a luxury brothel in the middle of the jungle, but also for his incursions into politics.
+This capture would mean the definitive demise of one of the most infamous Colombian drug lord's empire; he was not only known for his eccentric properties, notably a luxury brothel in the middle of the jungle, but also for his incursions into politics.

 Death

 Porras died penniless of a heart attack on March 3, 2010.
-At the time, he was involved in a legal battle against the Colombian state, trying to recover some properties, which had been expropriated, in Bogotá and Leticia.
+At the time, he was involved in a legal battle against the Colombian state, trying to recover some properties which had been expropriated in Bogotá and Leticia.